network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 but will instead close the connection after reaching working conditions and making its measurements.

-4. A .well-known URL {{RFC8615}} which serves a JSON object providing the three test URLs described above and other configuration information for the client to run the test (See {{discovery}}, below.)
+4. A .well-known URL {{RFC8615}} that serves a JSON object providing the three test URLs described above and other configuration information for the client to run the test (See {{discovery}}, below.)